aaronparker/aaronparker.github.io/_posts/2016-08-22-deploy-enterprise-subordinate-certificate-authority.md

   2. Request and approve a CA certificate from the offline root CA
   3. Configure the subordinate CA for the CRL to work correctly

 To deploy an Enterprise Certificate Authority you'll need to be installing certificate services as a member of the Enterprise Admins group, or have [permissions delegated to your account](https://technet.microsoft.com/en-us/library/dn722303(v=ws.11).aspx).
-Remember, this means that you won't be installing an Enterprise CA in an environment using [Azure Active Directory Domain Services](https://azure.microsoft.com/en-us/services/active-directory-ds/)&nbsp;because you won't have rights.
+Remember, this means that you won't be installing an Enterprise CA in an environment using [Azure Active Directory Domain Services](https://azure.microsoft.com/en-us/services/active-directory-ds/) because you won't have rights.

 # Further Reading